gradle/gradle/design-docs/gradle-2.0.md

     * Add integration test coverage.
 * Remove support from the provider for consumers earlier than 1.2.
     * Change the implementation of methods on `ConnectionVersion4` and `InternalConnection` to fail with a decent error message.
-    * Model implementations no longer need to implement `ProjectVersion3` or the internal protocol interfaces.
+    * Model implementations no longer need to implement `ProjectVersion3` or the protocol interfaces.
     * Add integration test coverage.
 * Move `UnsupportedBuildArgumentException` and `UnsupportedOperationConfigurationException` up to `org.gradle.tooling`, to remove package cycle from the API.